-

 Remember those waiting lines in the seventies?

-When I go for a walk my mostly empty city, thanks to the long lasting confinement, I see many lines in front of different grocery stores.
-These are unfamiliar scenes for us.
 It reminds me of when I was a young child.
 It was at the height of the cold war.
 At that time, medias were portraying communism as the bad guys.
 I cannot count how many times I saw in the news, scenes from USSR of people waiting in front of grocery stores to get a few vegetables and bread.
-Continue reading ā
+It was in the seventies.
+And we were kind of laughing at them and their failed society.
+And here we are.
+Different cause for sure but mostly same effects.

 -